-HT516 THEOLOGY OF THE SACRAMENTS (2)
+HT516 Theology of the Sacraments (2)

-A survey of the controversies over baptism and the Lord's Supper from patristic to modern times.
-Mr. Fesko.
+A survey of the controversies over baptism and the Lord's Supper from patristic to modern times. • Fesko

-HT566 COVENANT THEOLOGY (2)
+HT566 History of Covenant Theology (2)

 An introduction to the history of Reformed federal or covenant theology.
-The course surveys the historical-theological development of covenant theology in the patristic, medieval, Reformation, and post-Reformation periods.
-Mr. Clark.
+The course surveys the historical-theological development of covenant theology from the patristic period through the post-Reformation period. • Clark